ghc-proposals/ghc-proposals/new-proposal.rst

 Costs and Drawbacks
 -------------------
-Besides a bit bookkeeping in GHC’s code, it is mostly an organizational cost: More proposals to manage.
+Besides a bit of bookkeeping in GHC’s code, it is mostly an organizational cost: More proposals to manage.

 There are two failure modes: